kyle-github/littlesmalltalk/README.md

 Small World, a version based on the Java VM.

 The version here is based on changes I made in 2000-2003 and combines some changes made by Andy Valencia.
-I added some primitive to do basic TCP socket operations and wrote a very minimal class browser/editor web IDE.
+I added some primitives to do basic TCP socket operations and wrote a very minimal class browser/editor web IDE.

 Version History